javacasm/ICT-in-Education/TicInEdu.md

 	* Why open Licences?
 	* CC Licences

-# Herramientas open-source
+# Open-source Tools

-* ¿Qué es open-source?
+* What is open-source?
-* ¿sólo código?
+* Only for code?
-* ¿para qué me puede servir?
+* What can I do with open Tools?
-* ¿proyecto pequeños?
+* Only for small projects?
 * Linux

-* ¿por que usarlas?
+* Why using Open-source Tools?
-* Herramientas de edición: OpenOffice
+* Doing your office works: OpenOffice
-* Herramientas de vídeo
+* Editing video
-* Herramientas de sonido
+* Editing sound
-* Herramientas de diseño
+* Designing Time

-# Móviles y tabletas en el aula
+# Smartphone & Tablets in class?
-* ¿Se pueden usar?
+* Can we use them?
-* ¿se deben usar?
+* Should we use them?
-* Apps educativas
+* Educative Apps